 Set up the generic information and behavior of this import when it runs.

-• Import Name.
-Provide or edit the name of your Saved import here.
+- Import Name.
 This shows in Operations Management so it’s helpful for this to be descriptive; you may even want to include your site name, or import purpose.
-For example, Item Import – WHS – Fix Call Numbers.
+For example, Item Import – EVE – Fix Call Numbers.

-• Created by.
-Displays the name and site ID code of the operator who created the Saved import.
-It cannot be edited.
+- Created by.
+Lets you see the operator who created the Saved import.

-• Schedule. lets you set imports to run in the future.
+- Schedule.
+Set imports to run in the future; this is only available for FTP imports.
 For instance, let’s say that you wanted to run a certain import every Friday at 5:00am.
-Using the Frequency drop-down menu, select Weekly; from the On drop-down menu, select Friday; finally, using the At fields, enter 5 and AM.
+Using the Frequency drop-down menu, select Weekly; from the On drop-down menu, select Friday; finally, using the Around fields, enter 5 and AM.
 The scheduled time is the time the import is added to your Operations queue.
 Depending on how busy your queue is, the import may or may not be complete at that exact time.

 Settings vary significantly per type of import.
 See Import Items > Settings and Import Patron > Settings.

 Defaults vary significantly per type of import.
-Note that defaults are only used if the information is not included in the selected file–it will not overwrite already specified policies.
+Note that defaults are only used if the information is not included in the selected file–it will not overwrite already-specified data.

 When setting up a saved import, you must specify where the file is coming from.
 This is done in the File Source tab.
-Set the Protocol dropdown to either Choose File (typically for a one-time import), FTP, or FTPS.
+Set the Protocol dropdown to either One-time file upload (and choose a file), FTP, or FTPS.

-Skip First Record if Field Mapping.
-When checked, Alexandria will not import the first record in the import file; this is generally done when the initial record of your import file contains an unrecognized header.
-This setting will ignore recognized COMPanion headers so that they are properly imported.
+Skip first record.
+When checked, Alexandria will not import the first record in the import file; this is generally done when the initial record of your import file contains an unrecognized header or data column names.
+This setting is not necessary for recognized COMPanion headers, which will never be skipped so that they are properly imported.

 Choose File